Updated 8/22/2021 to display Fall 2021 projects

 - You work with a graduate student who has expressed interest in and received training in serving as a mentor for undergraduates.
 Mentoring means that the graduate student has made a commitment to discussing the research process with the RA, helping the RA see the big picture for the research project and the specific tasks the RA is working on, talking with the RA about future opportunities in economics or in research (including graduate school options), and ensuring that the RA acquires research skills as part of the RA process.
 If you are considering graduate school in economics, or just want to know more about what it means to be an economist, the mentoring program may be for you.

 There are about 40 graduate students who have completed the training to serve as mentors.
 Their projects cover a wide range of fields and the research tasks they are looking for help with also cover a wide range.
 The second column of the table below indicates whether or not the grad student is part of the mentoring program.
+(In one case, the project is listed as a faculty project but it is the grad student GSR who will be working with you.)
 If you are interested in participating in the mentoring program, be sure to check the appropriate box at the bottom of the application for serving as an undergrad RA.

 There are also Economics, ARE, and BPP (part of Haas's PhD program) grad students who are not part of the mentoring program, postdocs, and ARE & Economics faculty who will look at the applications in order to find RAs.
 So you can be an RA without being in the mentoring program.